-As mentioned in the introduction, the approach for quality adjusting services producer price indexes has been debated extensively over the course of the last 2 or 3 meetings of the Voorburg Group.
+As mentioned in the introduction, the approach for quality adjusting services producer price indexes has been debated extensively over the course of the last 4 meetings of the Voorburg Group.
 Although an approach where quality adjustment is based on the production function was favoured by many Voorburg participants, this view was not unanimous.
-In an effort to resolve the debate, the Voorburg Group requested that other international expert groups in price statistics be consulted and this paper was written primarily for purpose of initiating this dialogue.
+In an effort to bring more light to the debate, the Voorburg Group requested that other international expert groups in price statistics be consulted and this paper was written primarily for the purpose of initiating this dialogue.
 Although resolution of the debate is unlikely, the paper may stimulate discussion on the topic and stimulate further work on the issue.

 The paper summarized the Voorburg Group papers and related discussions and extended the arguments already noted to build a case for quality adjustment based on the production function.
-The examples cited in this paper and in the original Voorburg papers, as well as the research by Triplett initially seem to suggest that the production function approach is the appropriate method for quality adjusting output price indexes for services.
-This however, may be an oversimplification of the issues and more research and debate is necessary.
+The examples cited in this paper and in the original Voorburg papers, as well as the research by Triplett (1983) initially seem to favour the production function approach as the appropriate method for quality adjusting output price indexes for services.

-What is clear from the outset, however, is that, as Triplett suggested, the appropriate quality adjustment mechanism will likely depend on the particular uses of the given price index.
+What is clear from the outset, however, is that, as Triplett (1983) suggested, the appropriate quality adjustment mechanism will likely depend on the particular uses of the given price index.
 For example, the appropriate quality adjustment mechanism for services produced and consumed mainly by final consumers should consider consumer utility.
 On the other hand, if the purpose of the price index is to deflate outputs then quality adjustment based on how the good is produced (production function) might be more appropriate.